-- ➤ £136m Inflation on other existing grants RSG etc - (£68m) Reduced New Homes Bonus funding (due to no more legacy payments) - The Council's allocations from the two new grants are, £4.4m Services Grant and £3.5m additional Social Care Grant, taking the total Social Care Grant to £14.757m for 2022/23.
+- £136m Inflation on other existing grants RSG etc - (£68m) Reduced New Homes Bonus funding (due to no more legacy payments) - The Council's allocations from the two new grants are, £4.4m Services Grant and £3.5m additional Social Care Grant, taking the total Social Care Grant to £14.757m for 2022/23.
 Though, it should be noted that the distribution methodology applied to the Services Grant to determine individual councils' allocations is for 2022/23 only, with Government to consult on the future distributions for 2023/24 onwards. - The Spending Round 2021 announced £3.6bn for Social Care Reforms across 2022/23 to 2024/25.
-The provisional settlement, allocates £162m to the financial year 2022/23, provided for Market Sustainability and Fair Cost of Care.
+The settlement, allocates £162m to the financial year 2022/23, provided for Market Sustainability and Fair Cost of Care.
 The Council's allocation is, £0.9m.
-Allocations of £3m per year are anticipated for 2022/23 and 2023/24. - The Government has decided to allocate a further new year of New Homes Bonus in 2022/23, with allocations based on the existing scheme, while time is taken to analyse the results of the consultation undertaken on the future of NHB and develop proposals for future years.
+Allocations of £3m per year are anticipated for 2023/24 and 2024/25. - The Government has decided to allocate a further new year of New Homes Bonus in 2022/23, with allocations based on the existing scheme, while time is taken to analyse the results of the consultation undertaken on the future of NHB and develop proposals for future years.
 The Council's one-off allocation for 2022/23 is £1.1m. - The unringfenced Lower Tier Services Grant will continue into 2022-23, provided to councils with responsibility for services such as homelessness, planning, recycling and refuse collection and leisure services. - As above, Government utilised some of additional £1.526bn to provide an inflationary uplift on some existing government grants, such as Revenue Support Grant.
-Government have also indicated that the business rates compensation will be uplifted by RPI in the final settlement, rather than CPI.
-This adjustment has been built into the budget proposals. - The Final Local Government Finance Settlement 2022/23 is expected to be announced early February.
-It is proposed that any changes resulting from the Final Settlement are reflected in the Budget Report to Council on 2nd March. - 1.4.4 The provisional financial settlement however, was for 2022/23 only, as such there is a degree of uncertainty around the future mix of local government funding.
-However, the spending review provides sufficient certainty to allow the MTFS to be updated as part of this proposed budget. - 1.4.5 For the additional Social Care reform funding, of which the Council will receive £908k for 2022/23, to support Market Sustainability and Fair Cost of Care, there are conditions attached to the use of the funding.
-Councils will need to evidence the following actions with regard to Adult Social Care: - conduct a cost of care exercise to determine the sustainable rates
+Government also indicated that the business rates compensation was to be uplifted by RPI in the final settlement, rather than CPI.
+This adjustment has been built into the budget proposals. - The Final Local Government Finance Settlement 2022/23 published on the 7 February 2022, increased the Councils available resources by a net £125k for 2022/23 above the provisional position, after taking account of the Public Health Grant allocation also published on 7 February which was £49k less than anticipated.
+These additional resources have been added to the Council's budgetary provision for inflation for 2022/23. - 1.4.4 The final financial settlement however, was for 2022/23 only, as such there is a degree of uncertainty around the future mix of local government funding.
+However, the spending review provides sufficient certainty to allow the MTFS to be updated as part of this proposed budget. - 1.4.5 For the additional Social Care reform funding, of which the Council will receive £908k for 2022/23, to support Market Sustainability and Fair Cost of

+Care, there are conditions attached to the use of the funding.
+Councils will need to evidence the following actions with regard to Adult Social Care:

-- and identify how close they are to it. - engage with local providers to improve data on operational costs and number of self-funders to better understand the impact of reform on the local market. - strengthen capacity to plan for, and execute, greater market oversight (as a result of increased section 18(3) commissioning) and improved market management to ensure markets are well positioned to deliver on our reform ambitions. - use this additional funding to genuinely increase fee rates, as appropriate to local circumstances
+- conduct a cost of care exercise to determine the sustainable rates and identify how close they are to it. - engage with local providers to improve data on operational costs and number of self-funders to better understand the impact of reform on the local market. - strengthen capacity to plan for, and execute, greater market oversight (as a result of increased section 18(3) commissioning) and improved market management to ensure markets are well positioned to deliver on our reform ambitions. - use this additional funding to genuinely increase fee rates, as appropriate to local circumstances